 Simplicity and optimization.

-It took me many many years to amass $15,000 in investable assets and it sat in an index fund at Vanguard while it grew.
-I didn’t pay much in fees but I also didn’t get tax loss harvest either (heck, I didn’t even learn about it until many years later!).
+It took me many years to amass $5,000 in investable assets, and it sat in an index fund at Vanguard while it grew.
+I didn’t pay much in fees, but I also didn’t get tax loss harvest either (heck, I didn’t even learn about it until many years later!).

 I saw my job as an investor as being two primary tasks:

-- Determine and establish an asset allocation, and,
+- Determine and establish an asset allocation and,

 - Rebalance their portfolio periodically.

 Wealthfront does the first task by having you answer a questionnaire about your risk tolerance to establish your asset allocation.
-Then its robots do their magic to accumulate the right assets to get the allocation that best first your risk tolerance.
+Then its robots do their magic to accumulate the right assets to get the allocation that best fits your risk tolerance.